alanvalejo/rgcli/README.md

 This is an alternative Python implementation of graph construction method RGCLI (Robust Graph that Considers Labeled Instances), published by Berton and Lopes (2016) [1].
 The implementation is based on kd-tree and Multi-threading and is faster than the original described in the paper, specially for large data sets.

+**Download**

+* You can download the MOb software in http://www.alanvalejo.com.br/software?name=rgcli

 **Usage**

 > RGCLI execution